API Reference¶

 offsetStr (str) – A string of two comma-separated integers – first for the 5’ shift on forward strand, second for the 5’ shift on reverse strand.

-maxInsertSize (int) – Maximum frag length/insert for paired-end reads.
+maxInsertSize (int) – Maximum frag length/insert to consider when estimating fragment length.

 Tip